-There are two managers in a company that have a different view of their employees.
+There are two managers in a company that have different views of their employees.
 Manager X thinks his employees are lazy and work only to get money.
 On the other hand, manager Y believes his employees are motivated by pride and want to do the best job possible.
 What do managers X and Y have in common?
 They will both probably be right about their people.
 How is this possible?
-Let’s take a look at McGregor’s theory x and theory Y.
+Let’s take a look at McGregor theory x and theory Y.

 McGregor Theory X and Theory Y

 Douglas McGregor wrote the book “The human side of Enterprise” in 1960.
 This book contained Theory X and Theory Y. McGregor states that there are two styles of management on how to motivate your employees.
 Theory X is an authoritative style and has a negative outlook.
 While Theory Y is a participative style and has an optimistic outlook.
 Let’s take a close look at both styles.

 Managers that believe in theory X leadership believe that employees are unmotivated to work.
 As a result, the employee must be persuaded or warned with punishment to effectively work.
 The employees cannot be trusted to work on their own and will get no responsibilities.

 Managers with this style usually need close supervision of their employees and have a dictatorial style.
 As a result, employees will have no ambition, avoid responsibility, and resist change.

 I have several personal experiences with this type of manager.
 They mostly go back to my time as a student and doing part-time jobs.
 For instance, some theory X examples are:

-- I was could not open the office, due to security rules.
+- I could not open the office, due to security rules.
 Every two weeks I waited (paid) around an hour for someone else to open the office.

 - Even if a process is flawed, follow it.
 We don’t pay you to think.

 - A manager stated: “I know you started work 30 minutes earlier today, but if you clock out 5 minutes earlier to catch your train I will write you up for absence“.